SmarDex-Ecosystem/solidity-libraries/README.md

 Then, wait for maintainers to state on what to do with your issue.

-If you contribute, any change of code must be thoroughly tested and requires one or more code reviews depending on the complexity.
+If you contribute, any change of code must be thoroughly tested and requires one or more code reviews depending on its complexity.

 ## Contracts